Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/README.md

 #### DDSM and CBIS-DDSM datasets

 These datasets are very large (exceeding 160GB) and more complex than the mini-MIAS dataset to use.
-Downloading and pre-processing them will therefore not be covered by this README.
+They were downloaded by the University of St Andrews School of Computer Science computing officers onto \textit{BigTMP}, a 15TB filesystem that is mounted on the Centos 7 computer lab clients with NVIDIA GPUsusually used for storing large working data sets.
+Therefore, the download process of these datasets will not be covered in these instructions.\\

-Our generated CSV files to use these datasets can be found in the `/data/CBIS-DDSM` directory, but the mammograms will have to be downloaded separately.
+The generated CSV files to use these datasets can be found in the `/data/CBIS-DDSM` directory, but the mammograms will have to be downloaded separately.
 The DDSM dataset can be downloaded [here](http://www.eng.usf.edu/cvprg/Mammography/Database.html), while the CBIS-DDSM dataset can be downloaded [here](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#5e40bd1f79d64f04b40cac57ceca9272).

 ## To Do
 * see [TODO](path) file.